-This blog has 2 main purposes, the first is to give you an idea of what virtio is and why should we use it when the second is to serve as a step-by-step guide describing how to write a virtio device from zero with some code examples.
+This blog has 2 main purposes, the first is to give you an idea of what virtio is and why should we use it when the second is to serve as a step-by-step guide describing how to write a virtio device from scratch with some code examples.

 Let us start with a NIC (Network Interface Controller) as an example to understand better virtualization.
 A NIC is responsible for transmitting and receiving packets through the network.
 The received packets are written into memory and the packets to be sent are copied from the memory to the NIC for transmission with CPU intervention or without (DMA).
 When the NIC finishes a specific task it sends an interrupt to the OS.

 If we want a physical machine to have a network connection we will have to buy a NIC and with the same logic if we want a virtual machine (VM) to have a network connection we will need to supply a virtual NIC.